soukoku/HelloSignApi/README.md

 ```

 #### Files in requests
-Any request parameters that take a file to upload to HelloSign will have the `Files` property.
+Any request parameters that take a file to upload will have the `Files` property.
 Either remote http files or local file are supported, though not both in a single request.

 ```cs